Can you jumpstart a car with a bad alternator?

 - Dim interior lights and headlights

 - Dashboard lights start blinking

 - The smell of burnt cables under the hood

 One of the clearest signs of a bad alternator is given to you as the feedback from the engine when you try to start it.
 If you notice that it has trouble starting and it takes a bit longer than usual, it’s an early sign of a bad alternator.

 You can also observe the interior lights around the buttons on the center console.
 If they seem dimmer, it’s either a bad alternator or battery, while the two can often even be connected.
 Your headlights will give you the next sign.
 Go ahead and turn on the lights and ask someone to start the car for you while you are observing the lights.

 If they blink too much during the start and seem dimmer just like the interior lights, it’s another sign.
 Your windows might also be rolling down much longer than you are used to, and the final sign is the smell under the hood.
 An alternator charges your battery and pushes electricity into it, and the electricity goes through alternator wires.

 By trying to start the car with a bad alternator, it will try to send electricity through the wires although it lacks power.
 So, you might end up fraying the wires and cables which could cause a really bad odor.

 How to jumpstart a car with a bad alternator?

 So, if you are pretty confident that you are dealing with a bad alternator, the next thing you’ll need to know is how to jumpstart your car.
-The procedure is much like jumpstarting the car with a bad battery, so you’ll need someone with a car that has a good battery.
+The procedure is much like jumpstarting a car with a battery discharge, so you’ll need someone with a car that has a good battery.